Registration and Teams

 Can I choose the company I run or work for as my partner company?

-Yes.
-You can partner with the company you run or where you are an employee, intern or volunteer as long as it meets the eligibility criteria of the rules and if you are a student in a higher education institution.
+You can, however, partner with acompany where you are an employee, intern or volunteer as long as it meets the eligibility criteria of the rules and if you are a student in a higher education institution.
 You must form a team with at least one other student to participate.

 Can I partner with a company that is in the process of being created?